lipelopesoliveira/pyCOFBuilder/README.md

 pip install pycofbuilder
 ```

-Alternativelly, you can use pyCOFBuilder by manually import it using the `sys` module, as exemplified below:
+Alternatively, you can use pyCOFBuilder by manually importing it using the `sys` module, as exemplified below:

 ```python
 # importing module